Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 Mesh

-now, the object that combines the Geometry, which acts as the skeleton, and the Material, which defines the appearance, is the Mesh.
-Mesh is a class that inherits from Object3D in Three.js and creates an object that can be rendered in 3D space.
+Now, Mesh is the object that combines Geometry, which acts as the skeleton, and Material, which defines the appearance.
+Mesh is a class that inherits from Object3D in Three.js and creates objects that can be rendered in 3D space.

 const geometry = new THREE.BoxGeometry(1, 1, 1);